nasa/fprime/docs/v2.0.0/UsersGuide/dev/baremetal-multicore.md

 [thread virtualization](#thread-virtualization) section of this document an associated technology.

-If your system can be entirely defined by **Passive Components** then implicitly every port **invocation** would be synchronous and theexecution context would be entirely delegated to every component.
+If your system can be entirely defined by **Passive Components** then implicitly every port **invocation** would be synchronous and the execution context would be entirely delegated to every component.
 A discussion of the source of that delegated execution context comes next.

 ### Choosing an Execution Context